teamuness/teamuness.github.io/speakers/index.md

         <article class="boxWrapper color1">
           <div class="speaker-box-overlay">
               Brian MacKenzie is a movement specialist and strength and conditioning coach.
-He is the creator of CrossFit Endurance, which specializes in movement with an emphasis in running, cycling, and swimming mechanics.
+He created CrossFit Endurance, which specializes in movement with an emphasis in running, cycling, and swimming mechanics.
               MacKenzie and his program have been featured in Competitor, Runner's World, Triathlete, Men's Journal, ESPN Rise, The Economist, and Outside.
 Brian has worked with